Skip to main content

 Per-protocol specialists

-Mechanism-specific signals like AMM-yield discount evolution, vault-level curator action, parameter-drift detection, governance activity.
+Mechanism-specific signals: AMM-yield discount evolution, vault-level curator action, parameter-drift detection, governance activity.

 Cross-protocol correlation

-Pair-wise APY co-movement matrix, regime-flip detection, leader– lagger graph from a 60-day rolling window.
+Pair-wise APY co-movement matrix, regime-flip detection, leader and laggard graph from a rolling correlation window.

-Three-class output: trending up, trending down, stable.
-Used for long-horizon allocation context and to flag pools where the 1-day signal is noise around a stable mean rather than a real directional move.
+Three-class signal: trending up, trending down, stable.
+The long-horizon allocation context.
+Surfaces pools where the short-horizon signal is noise around a stable mean rather than a real directional move.

-• A per-mechanism specialist for AMM-style yield where the underlying pricing is mechanically different from utilisation-curve lending.
-Specialists score ~20 percentage points higher than the generalist on their own protocol family on test data.
+• Per-mechanism specialists.
+AMM-style yield runs through its own specialist because the underlying pricing is mechanically different from utilisation-curve lending.
+Specialists outperform the generalist on their own protocol family.

-• A hybrid composite score combining the directional output, the continuous estimator, native risk signals, and liquidity-impact context.
-The hybrid score is what drives the front-page allocation ranking.
+• Hybrid composite score.
+Combines the directional output, the continuous APY estimator, native risk signals, and liquidity-impact context into the single score that drives the allocation ranking.

 How predictions surface